Dictionary of Revolutionary Marxism

 POVERTY LINE

-See also the entry for POVERTY just above.
+See also the entries for POVERTY and POVERTY—Extreme just above.

 POVERTY OF PHILOSOPHY, The [Book by Marx]